 Singularity Future Technology Ltd. Investors: Please contact the Portnoy Law Firm to recover your losses; February 7, 2023 deadline

 LOS ANGELES, Dec.
-28, 2022 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Singularity Future Technology Ltd. (“SGLY”) formerly known as Sino-Global Shipping America, Ltd. (NASDAQ: SGLY) investors that a lawsuit filed on behalf of investors that purchased securities between February 12, 2021 through November 17, 2022.
+28, 2022 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Singularity Future Technology Ltd. ("SGLY") formerly known as Sino-Global Shipping America, Ltd. SGLY investors that a lawsuit filed on behalf of investors that purchased securities between February 12, 2021 through November 17, 2022.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.